whu-totemdb/Dask-means/README.md

 ./DaskMeans
 ```

-### Cost Model
+### 4.2 Cost Model

-#### Memory Prediction

-The core code for calculating memory overhead is in the function `getAllMemory()` in file `./src/au/edu/rmit/trajectory/clustering/kmeans/keamsAlgorithm.java`.
-This function will be called during the execution of each comparison algorithm in `test_DasKmeans()`.

-Moreover, you can also manually adjust the capacity of leaf nodes in function `experiments()` of file `./src/au/edu/rmit/trajectory/clustering/kmeans/keamsAlgorithm.java`.

 #### Runtime Prediction

-- You can find all the relevant code for runtime adjustments in `./refinement/`.
+- You can find all the relevant code for runtime adjustments in `~/predictor/`.

-- `kmeans-time-total.csv` and `kmeans-time-series.csv` are the training datasets that represent the overall runtime and the time of each iteration, respectively.
-- The code for runtime prediction is in the file `main.py`.
+- The code for runtime prediction is in the file `~/predictor/main.py`.
-- The code for runtime adjustment is in the file `GaussinProcess.py`.
+- The code for runtime adjustment is in the file `~/predictor/GaussinProcess.py`.